PauliusMacernis/Summary/README.md

 # What's important?

 There is nothing so stable as change.
-Therefore, don't expect the following or any other statements to stay 100% truth as words progress over the time.
+Therefore, don't expect the following or any other statements to stay 100% truth as meanings progress over the time.
 The following text is more of a self-reflection, past evaluation, future projection, the rules for own life, ... , but it's never truth by entire 100%.

 ## Core values